Mutant (Marvel Comics): Later developments

 In the 2022 storyline, A.X.E.: Judgment Day, mutants are discovered by Eternals to be an offshoot of the Deviant race, triggering efforts by the Eternals' leader Druig to wipe them out, giving the mutants an explicit link to the Celestials and to the publisher's cosmic storylines.
-In the series' conclusion, new Prime Eternal Zuras confirms the end of hostilities with the mutants and proposed a formal treaty alliance, explaining to Storm, "You mutants share some DNA with Deviants?
-It's of little matter.
-Until a mutant triggers our physiological 'excess deviation' response, you're not Deviants in the way that counts.
-You're just human."

 Mutant Subtypes

 Changelings

 Introduced in the second series of X-Factor, a changeling is a mutant whose powers manifest at birth.
 Jamie Madrox and Damian Tryp are examples of this sub-class.

 Cheyarafim and Neyaphem

 Cheyarafim and Neyaphem first appear in Uncanny X-Men #429.
-According to the character Azazel, the Cheyarafim are a group of angel-like mutants who were the traditional enemies of the Neyaphem, a demonic-looking group of mutants who lived in Biblical times.
-The Cheyarafim were fanatics who had a strict, absolutist view of morality which led them into conflict with the Neyaphem.
+According to Azazel, the Cheyarafim are a group of angel-like mutants who were the traditional enemies of the Neyaphem, a demonic-looking group of mutants who lived in Biblical times.
+The Cheyarafim were fanatics who had a strict, absolutist view of morality that led them into conflict with the Neyaphem.
 This escalated into a holy war, causing the Neyaphem to be exiled into an alternate dimension.
 What happened to the Cheyarafim after this has not been revealed.

 Angel and Icarus are said to be descended from Cheyarafim, while Nightcrawler is supposedly the son of a Neyaphem, Azazel.